Jantjem/Jantjem.github.io/README.md

-Where I document my progress following the guides made bij P1xt.
+Where I document my progress doing the Odin project (03/2021)